hengshuaiyao/HengshuaiYao.github.io/README.md

 *ICML 2008, Helsinki*
 [[PDF](papers/ptd.pdf)]

+We introduce Preconditioned TD (PTD), which applies a parameter-space transformation to accelerate learning in RL.
+The preconditioner approximates the inverse covariance of the TD update direction.
+PTD shows significantly faster convergence than standard TD on several tasks, including stochastic optimal control problems.

 ---

 ### Minimal residual approaches for policy evaluation in large sparse Markov chains
 **H. Yao**, Z-Q. Liu
 *ISAIM 2008, Fort Lauderdale*
 [[PDF](papers/mr.pdf)]

+We apply minimal residual methods to policy evaluation in large sparse Markov chains.
+By directly optimizing the Bellman residual, we provide a stable alternative to LSTD.
+The algorithm is computationally more efficient and scales well to high-dimensional problems.

 ---